Motor1 Reviews Team Take:

-New Mitsubishis come with factory warranties that cover labor and repairs for manufacturing defects in the first few years of ownership.
+New Mitsubishi vehicles come with factory warranties that cover labor and repairs for manufacturing defects in the first few years of ownership.
 But after this warranty expires, you’ll need a Mitsubishi extended warranty to continue coverage.

-There’s a catch with the Mitsubishi Diamond Care Protection Plan: it’s actually administered by independent companies.
-You’re essentially buying a third-party warranty but may end up paying Mitsubishi a rather hefty markup.
-Further, the warranties are sold through dealers, who will often hike the warranty price up an extra $200 to $500 themselves, according to Edmunds.com.
+However, there’s a catch with the Mitsubishi Diamond Care Protection Plan: it’s actually administered by independent companies.
+You’re essentially buying a third-party warranty but could end up paying Mitsubishi a rather hefty markup.
+The warranties are also sold by dealers, who tend to hike warranty prices up by an extra $200 to $500.

-Also, remember that a Mitsubishi extended warranty will provide full coverage for a maximum of 7 years or 100,000 miles.
-Many third-party extended warranties provide coverage well beyond these limits.
+While a Mitsubishi extended warranty provides coverage for a maximum of 8 years/120,000 miles, many third-party extended warranties provide coverage well beyond these limits.

 There are a lot of factors to consider when deciding whether you should get an extended warranty.
 Extended warranties are a separate purchase from your new or used vehicle and will require you to pay a one-time or monthly premium.

-However, all cars inevitably break down, and repairs can be extremely expensive.
-Consider that the average annual repair cost for a Mitsubishi comes in at $535, according to RepairPal.
-If a major component breaks, the bill could be much higher if a major component breaks.
+All cars inevitably break down, and repairs can be extremely expensive.
+RepairPal puts the average annual repair cost of a Mitsubishi at $535, which is below the industry average of $652.
+Of course, your repair costs could be much higher if a major component breaks.

 If you have the right extended warranty plan, these repair costs will be covered.
 You might have to pay a deductible, but it’ll be far less than the total repair bill.
 You could save a lot of money and keep your car on the road.
 Some customers find that their extended warranty pays for itself many times over.

-If you bought your Mitsubishi brand new and haven’t put a lot of miles on it, repair costs might be covered by the manufacturer under your warranty.
-Mitsubishi’s New Vehicle Limited Warranty covers most of the components on your car for 5 years/60,000 miles (whichever comes first).
+If you bought your Mitsubishi new and haven’t put a lot of miles on it, repair costs might be covered by the manufacturer under your warranty.
+Mitsubishi’s new vehicle limited warranty covers most of the components in your car for 5 years/60,000 miles, whichever comes first.
 In addition, the powertrain is covered for 10 years/100,000 miles – one of the longest powertrain warranties in the industry.